espretto/stryng/README.md

    which is total / has an answer to no matter what you throw at it.
 5. arguments expected to be positive numbers are always parsed by [`Stryng.toInt`]{http://espretto.github.io/Stryng/#toInt}
    as well but default to zero if the result is negative.
+6. defaults only apply when the input is missing. for ease of development and performance consideration (accessing arguments.length is slow) though values `null` and `undefined` are regarded the same!

+polyfills are intended to produce the same results except they only know of one error type to throw.

+if you want to satisfy the requirement of the first value to be a string and not rely on its duck-type you might rather use OOP style like

+`Stryng(someValue).someMethod(with, some, args);`

+the constructor does parse the input using `String(value)` and defaults to the empty string.

 Documentation
 -------------